-Monitoring at the 47 sites identified for the MMP long-term inshore monitoring in late-monsoon (April) and late-dry season (October) of each year is conducted by qualified and trained scientists who have demonstrated competency in the methods (see Sub-section 6.2.3).
-Monitoring conducted outside these periods is also conducted by a trained scientist and, at two locations (Magnetic Island and Townsville), is assisted by volunteers.
+Monitoring at the 47 sites identified for the MMP long-term inshore monitoring in latemonsoon (April) and late-dry season (October) of each year is conducted by qualified and trained scientists who have demonstrated competency in the methods (see Sub-section 6.2.2).

-Figure 6-1 Inshore seagrass locations that exist as of 2019-20.
-However, not all locations were assessed/sampled in 2019-20.
+Figure 6-1 Inshore seagrass locations that exist as of 2020-21.
+However, not all locations were assessed/sampled in 2020-21.

-Table 6-1 Inshore seagrass long-term monitoring sites surveyed in 2019-20
+Table 6-1 Inshore seagrass long-term monitoring sites surveyed in 2020-21